-Fiberglass is a mix of sand and partly recycled glass.
+Fibreglass is a mix of sand and partly recycled glass.
 This material is often used to insulate walls and attics.
 It is easy to install and can be found in the form of panels, mattresses or as a blown-in product.
-Fiberglass is inexpensive and easily found in renovation stores across Canada.
-With an R value between 3.0 and 4.5 per inch depending on the form you choose, it is considered a good thermal insulation product.
+Fibreglass is inexpensive and easily found in renovation stores across Canada.
+With an R-value between 3.0 and 4.5 per inch depending on the form you choose, it is considered a good thermal insulation product.
 However, it is very water-sensitive, which affects its insulation properties (it should not be used in humid areas).
 Also, it is more inflammable than stone wool.

-Making fiberglass requires a lot of energy.
+Making fibreglass requires a lot of energy.
 Like stone wool, it can also contain formaldehyde.

 The manufacturing process of cellular glass requires a lot of energy but this material can be produced using recycled glass.
 It presents no known health risk.

 Vermiculite is a clay mineral.
 It is most often used for floors, roofs and walls.
 It is usually sold as is but can also be incorporated in cement or plaster panels.
 This material is easy to install and is resistant to insects, rodents, fire and humidity.
 It also has a long lifespan.
 However, it has a fairly low R-value (2.8 per inch), especially when the weather is humid.

 The extraction and transportation processes relating to vermiculite require a lot of energy.
 This material is not allergenic but it often contains traces of asbestos.
 For this reason, the government of Canada advises against using this product for thermal insulation.